L3lang/L3lang.github.io/tutorial.md

 L3 compiles into a lower level language.
 Currently C++ is supported.
 Support for more languages, such as Python and JavaScript, is planned in the future.

+This tutorial assumes you already know how to program.

+L3 uses a graphical code editor to directly edit the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 ## Terminology